-It means that the viewer's eye travels comfortably from one image to the next.
+The viewer's eye should travel comfortably from one image to the next.
 This can be achieved by the use of colour, tone, composition or subject matter so that each image is in some way linked to the image that follows.
 Avoid sharp changes of colour or intensity that may prevent one image leading naturally to the next.